Skip to content

 All interactions to models in the pool are brokered by a LiteLLM endpoint that is installed in the system.
 To interact with it you need a LITELLM_URL and a LITELLM_KEY.

-The LITELLM_KEY is shown on the Community Pool page of our platform.
+The LITELLM_KEY is shown on the My LLM Pools page of our platform.
+It is also displayed in the description of the pool when you join it.

 LiteLLM key shown